maaz80/Chaintech/README.md

 - [License](#license)

 ## Project Description
-Chaintech is a modern food delivery application that allows users to browse restaurants, manage their profiles, and place orders seamlessly.
+Chaintech is an application that allows users to register, login and manage there accounts.
 The application provides a user-friendly interface with a responsive design, making it accessible on both desktop and mobile devices.

 ## Features
 - User Authentication: Users can register, log in, and manage their accounts.
 - Profile Management: Users can update their profile information and password.
-- Restaurant Listings: Browse a list of available restaurants with details like location and delivery options.
-- Cart Management: Add items to the cart and view the number of items in real-time.
 - Responsive Design: Fully responsive layout that adapts to different screen sizes.
 - Navbar with Conditional Rendering: Display profile and logout buttons when the user is logged in.